 1. Do be laser-focused with your goal

-It’s one thing to be calculated and precise about your touchpoints on every channel, and it’s another thing to post way too often, say too much or too little, or to lose sight of the endgame.
+It’s one thing to be calculated and precise about your touchpoints on every channel, and it’s another thing to post way too often, say too much or too little, or lose sight of the endgame.

 Lauren Sloat, senior director of marketing for Street Sense, shares a common cross-channel campaign challenge of trying to accomplish everything simultaneously, thus not doing anything well.
 Instead, it’s smarter to set measurable goals — and remain focused.